-32 (vi) "Process of manufacturing" does not mean or include administration operations such 33 as general office operations, accounting, collection or sales promotion, nor does it mean or 34 include distribution operations that occur subsequent to production operations, such as handling,

-1 storing, selling, and transporting the manufactured products, even though the administration and 2 distribution operations are performed by, or in connection with, a manufacturing business.
+(vi) "Process of manufacturing" does not mean or include administration operations such as general office operations, accounting, collection, or sales promotion, nor does it mean or include distribution operations that occur subsequent to production operations, such as handling, storing, selling, and transporting the manufactured products, even though the administration and distribution operations are performed by, or in connection with, a manufacturing business.

 3 (8) State and political subdivisions.
 From the sale to, and from the storage, use, or other 4 consumption by, this state, any city, town, district, or other political subdivision of this state.
-Every redevelopment agency created pursuant to chapter 31 of title 45 is deemed to be a 5 subdivision of the municipality where it is located.
-6
+5 Every redevelopment agency created pursuant to chapter 31 of title 45 is deemed to be a 6 subdivision of the municipality where it is located.

 (9) Food and food ingredients.
-From the sale and storage, use, or other consumption in this state of food and food ingredients as defined in § 44-18-7.1(l).
-8
+From the sale and storage, use, or other consumption in

+8 this state of food and food ingredients as defined in § 44-18-7.1(1).